ucb-152/lab6/README.md

 - Note that the latencies may not be strictly decreasing with additional matmul optimizations, depending on how you implemented your other kernels.

 ### Step 9: Submission
 Once you have successfully completed the steps above, you are finished with the directed portion!
-Go to the Directed assignment on [Gradescope](https://www.gradescope.com/courses/959486), and select your GitHub repository to submit your code.
+Make sure your changes have been pushed to your repository, then go to the Directed assignment on [Gradescope](https://www.gradescope.com/courses/959486), and select your GitHub repository to submit your code.

 ## Open-Ended Portion (70%)